TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >cd darknet

-Then edit Makefile and set `CDU=1` (around line ??) so that darknet compiles with CUDA and uses the GPU (otherwise training will take days!!!) and save your changes.
+Then edit Makefile and change first line from `GPU=0` to `GPU=1` and save these changes.
+This makes sure that darknet compiles with CUDA and uses the GPU (otherwise training will take days!!!).

 Now compile darknet using the following command: